cornelius/kode/ADOPTME.md

 Kode consists of three tools:

 * kxml_compiler, a code generator for XML parsing and writing
-* kwsdl_compiler, a code generator for clients using a SOAP API
 * kxforms, a graphical user interface for editing XML data

 They make use of two libraries: